 Gascony is one of France’s best-kept secrets, a bit like Tuscany in Italy but very French with an added dash of Spanish fun!
-The land is covered with vineyards, sunflowers and Cypress trees.
-There are fine medieval churches, iconic 'pigeoniers', fascinating mediaeval 'bastide’ villages and imposing fortified castles.
-Many of these ancient places are associated with the 2000-year-old pilgrim routes to Santiago de Compostela in North West Spain.
+The land is covered with vineyards, sunflowers, Oliveand Cypress trees.
+There are fascinating medieval ‘bastide’ villages and imposing fortified castles, fine historic chateaux and churches, and iconic ‘Pigeoniers’.
 Hidden amongst these historic treasures are old, stone-built chateaux, country houses, farmhouses, and cottages.
 Some of these special properties are now offered as holiday rentals by Simply Gascony.

-There are lots of activities to be enjoyed in Gascony: walking, biking, and horse-riding are popular and walking a real joy; golf, tennis, fishing, water-skiing, hot-air ballooning and micro-light flying are all available.
-About an hour South of Auch you will reach the Pyrenees, where there is excellent, uncrowded skiing in winter; in spring and summer you can enjoy wonderful walks, birdwatching, rafting, canoeing and paragliding.
-Two and a half hours West of Auch takes you to the Atlantic beaches and the same distance East you will find the Mediterranean.
-In summer, every village and town has its own vibrant festival, of which the most famous is the Marciac International Jazz Festival.
+There are lots of activities to be enjoyed in Gascony: walking, biking, and horse-riding through the beautiful countryside are very popular; golf, tennis, fishing, water-skiing, hot-air ballooning and micro-light flying are all available.
+About an hour South of Auch you will reach the sensational Pyrenees mountains.
+Here you will find family-friendly skiing in winter; in spring and summer you can enjoy wonderful walks, birdwatching, rafting, canoeing and paragliding.
+Two and a half hours West of Auch takes you to the Atlantic beaches for great surfing; the same distance to the East is the Mediterranean.
+In summer, every village and town has its own vibrant festival, the most famous of which is the Marciac International Jazz Festival.